Horizon on VMware Cloud on AWS Architecture

 Providing local DHCP services reduces latency and any dependency on remote DHCP services and network links to those services.

 Reliable and correctly configured name resolution is a key for the successful hybrid Horizon deployment.
-While designing your environment make sure to understand DNS strategies for VMware Cloud on AWS.
+While designing your environment make sure to understand .
 You design choice will directly influence the configuration details.
 You should configure:

 - Management Gateway DNS.
 By default, Google DNS Servers are used.
 To be able to resolve on-premises resources (on-premises vCenter Server name, ESXi host names, and so on) you will need to specify your own DNS server, capable of resolving names of the mentioned resources.